+Indeed, many countries have grappled with high inflation-and in some cases hyperinflation, 1,000 percent or more a year.
 In 2008, Zimbabwe experienced one of the worst cases of hyperinflation ever, with estimated annual inflation at one point of 500 billion percent.
 Such high levels of inflation have been disastrous, and countries have had to take difficult and painful policy measures to bring inflation back to reasonable levels, sometimes by giving up their national currency, as Zimbabwe has.

 Although high inflation hurts an economy, deflation, or falling prices, is not desirable either.
 When prices are falling, consumers delay making purchases if they can, anticipating lower prices in the future.
 For the economy this means less economic activity, less income generated by producers, and lower economic growth.
 Japan is one country with a long period of nearly no economic growth, largely because of deflation.
-Preventing deflation during the global financial crisis that began in 2007 was one of the reasons the US Federal Reserve and other central banks around the world kept interest rates low for a prolonged period and have instituted other monetary policies to ensure financial systems have plenty of liquidity.
+Preventing deflation during the global financial crisis that began in 2007 is one of the reasons the U.S. Federal Reserve and other central banks around the world have kept interest rates low for a prolonged period and have instituted other monetary policies to ensure financial systems have plenty of liquidity.
+Today global inflation is at one of its lowest levels since the early 1960s, partly because of the financial crisis.